 On Thursday evening, Oct.
-2, a day Bellingham Mayor Kelli Linville declared “Barb’s Beer Day,” Barb’s Beer Foundation presented $3,125 to Dr. Howard West, president of cancergrace.org and renowned oncologist at Swedish Medical Center, for lung cancer research.
+2, 2014, a day Bellingham Mayor Kelli Linville declared “Barb’s Beer Day,” Barb’s Beer Foundation presented $3,125 to Dr. Howard West, president of cancergrace.org and renowned oncologist at Swedish Medical Center, for lung cancer research.

 Barbara Murphy, an avid runner, skilled interior designer, wife, mother and friend, lost her battle to non-smokers lung cancer in December 2013.
 Her husband, Tom, started the Barb’s Beer Foundation to help raise money to find a for cure lung cancer.
 The Barb’s Beer Foundation works with restaurants and taverns to put Barb’s Beer on their taps.

 “We are excited to help a great foundation continue to grow,” Boundary Bay Brewery General Manager Janet Lightner says.
 “We are grateful to be part of the cause and can’t wait to see where Tom takes it.”